SBC-Collaboration/SBC-RunControl/docs/data_format.md

 - **source2_location** (`string100`): Location of source 2.
 - **source3_ID** (`string100`): Name of source 3.
 - **source3_location** (`string100`): Location of source 3.
+- **rc_ver** (`string100`): Version of the run control software.
+Dependencies like **ArduinoSketches**, **SBC-Piezo-Base-Code**, **gati-linux-driver** and **CAENDrivers** have specific commits recorded in git submodules in each run control commit, so the changes there are also reflected in run control versions.
+The version here is in the format of `0.0.3.dev64+gd14b86c.d20250611`, where `0.0.3` is the semantic version with major, minor and patch version numbers. `dev64` means there are 64 commits from the `0.0.3` version release, `gd14b86c.d20250611` means current commit is `d14b86c`, and is built on `2025-06-11`.
+Every merge / pull request into main branch of run control should have a new version number generated, meaning all real data should only have the first part (`0.0.3`) of this version string.
 - **red_caen_ver** (`string100`): Version of red_caen library.
 - **niusb_ver** (`string100`): Version of the ni_usb_6501 library.
 - **sbc_binary_ver** (`string100`): Version of the SBC binary format library.